 Here’s to a speedy calm to the storms of life.

-Here’s to beauty, wit, and wine; and to a full stomach, a full purse, and a light heart!
+Here’s to beauty, wit, and wine, and a full stomach, a full purse, and a light heart!

 To work; the easiest device man has invented to escape boredom.